mantidproject/mantid/docs/source/interfaces/Tomographic_Reconstruction.rst

 The tab also shows options to define what outputs should be produced in addition to the reconstructed volume.

-The settings are remembered between session, and it is possible to reset all the settings to their factory default by clicking on the reset button.
+The settings are remembered between sessions.
+It is possible to reset all the settings to their original defaults by clicking on the reset button.

 Results from reconstruction jobs
 --------------------------------